 On May 7, 2016 Goldeye received an exploration permit from Ontario's Ministry of Northern Development and Mines ("MNDM").
 The permit was valid through May 6, 2016.
 On August 10, 2016, MNDM issued a new permit valid through August 9, 2019.
-The permit can be renewed for an additional three-year period.
+The permit can be renewed for an additional three-year period and the renewal is in process.